rickoslyder/PitLaneTravel/pit-lane-travel.md

 ## Core Purpose
-Pit Lane Travel is a comprehensive platform designed to simplify Formula 1 race weekend planning and travel management.
+PitLane Travel is a comprehensive platform designed to simplify Formula 1 race weekend planning and travel management.
 It serves as a one-stop solution for F1 fans looking to attend races worldwide.

 ## Key Features